-- If the patient falls to the floor, place padding (such as rolled-up clothes or towels) under their head and roll them onto their left side.
+- If the patient falls to the floor, put padding (such as rolled-up clothes or towels) under their head and roll them onto their side.

-- If the patient is lying on their back, gently turn the head to the side if possible.
+- If the patient is lying on their back, gently turn their head to the side if possible.
 Do not move any part of the body forcefully.

-- Try to notice what type of movements the patient makes, how long the seizure lasts, and which parts of the body move with the seizure.
+- Try to notice what type of movements the patient makes, how long the seizure lasts, and what parts of the body move with the seizure.

 - Do not try to open the mouth during a seizure, even if the patient is biting their tongue.
 Keep your fingers and hands away from the patient’s mouth.